Why We Shouldn’t Be So Scared Of Deepfakes

 Read on to learn about 3 positive uses for deepfakes and decide for yourself whether we should steer away from this form of AI, or if deepfakes can be used for good.

 Deepfakes’ capacity to synthesise realistic data has the potential to hugely help medical research.
-Researchers can develop new disease treatment and diagnose medical conditions by testing on true-to-life deepfake data, rather than actual patient data.
+Researchers can develop new disease treatments and diagnose medical conditions by testing on true-to-life deepfake data, rather than actual patient data.

 A study by NVIDIA, the Mayo Clinic, and the MGH & BWH Center for Clinical Data Science found that a combination of 10% real data and the rest deepfake is sufficient at training the algorithm to detect tumours in new images.
 This is especially useful when data corresponding to rare diseases is limited.